GunaPalanivel/Guna_Resume/README.md

 The resume is divided into two main sections:

 1. **🎓 Left Column**: Contains information about my education, links to professional profiles, mini-projects, and a list of skills.
-2. **💼 Right Column**: which encompasses work experience, courses, training, and notable projects.
+2. **💼 Right Column**: Which encompasses work experience, courses, training, and notable projects.

 ## 🌟 Features